-Tim Graulich, a partner at Davis Polk and Wardwell, presented a master class on debtor in possession (DIP) financing.
-He outlined the four parts of the presentation: participants and motivations, statutory framework, key DIP terms, and select 363 concepts.
-DIP financing is post-petition debt incurred by a Chapter 11 debtor, often necessary when the debtor lacks sufficient liquidity.
+Tim Grahlich, a partner at Davis Polk & Wardwell, presents an overview of debtor-in-possession (DIP) financing, focusing on four aspects: participants and motivations, statutory framework, key DIP terms and select § 363 concepts.
+DIP financing is post-petition debt incurred by a chapter 11 debtor, often necessary when the debtor lacks sufficient liquidity.
 Lenders are attracted by the security of liens on assets and the potential for super-priority status.
-Key concepts include cash collateral, adequate protection, and the ability to equitize DIP loans.
-The presentation also covered the legal framework, including sections 364 and 363 of the Bankruptcy Code, and the importance of local rules in jurisdictions like New York and Delaware.
+Key concepts include cash collateral, adequate protection and the ability to equitize DIP loans.
+The presentation also covers §§ 364 and 363 of the Bankruptcy Code, and the importance of local rules in such jurisdictions as New York and Delaware.

 43 minutes 57 seconds